clampz/clampz.github.io/_posts/2017-09-3-twctf-simple-cipher.md

 did simple math to find the first few chars of the string and now im having to guess for the rest because the only thing i know is the first random char of 'encrypted' and the flag starts with TWCTF{

-recovering the first few characters of the key:
+recovering the first char of the key:

 ```
 >>> first_char = chr(0x7c)